wangonya/wangonya.com/content/blog/pytest-parametrize.md

 Given that all the sheets belong to one report, we can refactor the tests to reduce duplication without sacrificing readability.

-Here\'s how the tests can be rewritten using [Pytest parametrize](https://docs.pytest.org/en/stable/parametrize.html#parametrize-basics):
+Here's how the tests can be rewritten using [Pytest parametrize](https://docs.pytest.org/en/stable/parametrize.html#parametrize-basics):

 ```python